zjuradoq/BioCRNPyler/docs/membrane_features.rst

     transport_mechanisms = {mech_transport.mechanism_type: mech_transport}

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Example: Transport by alpha-hemolysin
+Example 1: Transport by alpha-hemolysin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Consider the following reactions of the transport of ATP through the alpha-hemolysin pore
+Consider the following reaction of the transport of ATP through the alpha-hemolysin pore:

 .. math::